Part 1 of 2 articles: the second covers cellular data in Europe

 Pre-paid using your own GSM world phone

 In the GSM system, your phone number and other identifying information are stored on a little chip: the Subscriber Identity Module (SIM).
-It’s a fingernail-sized smart card that slides into the back of your GSM phone under the battery (on most models).
+It’s a fingernail-sized smart card that slides into the back of your GSM phone under the battery (on most models), or the side or the top (iPhones).
 When you buy a European pre-paid GSM phone, it contains a “pre-paid SIM” issued by the carrier.
-If you already had a GSM world phone, you could go to Europe, take out the SIM from your US carrier, buy a pre-paid SIM from a mobile phone store (these can cost as little as 10 Euros) and put it in your own phone.
+But if you own a US GSM phone, why can’t take out the SIM from your US carrier, buy a pre-paid SIM from a mobile phone store and put it in your own phone?

 There are hundreds (possibly thousands) of web sites offering phone unlocking services and equipment, and independent mobile phone stores in Europe will also do it for a small fee.
-Try Googling “Nokia phone unlock”, replacing Nokia with whichever company made your phone.
 Typical costs range from free to $20.
 The last time I did this a 20-minute call in Italy using a Telecom Italia Mobile pre-paid SIM was enough to break even on the cost of unlocking.

 Help is at hand for AT&T iPhone owners: AT&T will also unlock your iPhone, but its policy is unclear.
 AT&T says it will do this for phones that are off-contract (i.e., when you have completed the minimum 2-year term).
 On AT&T’s web forums, there are reports from those who are simply longtime AT&T customers having their phones unlocked before the end of the minimum term.
 In short, it’s worth a try.
 Here’s the link to the AT&T iPhone unlock request page.

 You can also use an unofficial unlocking service, either at a store or on the Internet.
-Visual Voicemail won’t work on any network other than AT&T (it relies on stuff they do behind the scenes), but regular voicemail works just fine.
 Some unlocking services also provide after-sales service: if Apple releases an iPhone software update that invalidates their unlocking, they will unlock the new software for you at no extra charge.

-Apple AT&T iPads are not network locked.
+All Apple AT&T iPads are not network locked.
 They come with an AT&T SIM for use in the US.
-To use elsewhere, you will need to buy a micro SIM from a local wireless carrier and swap out the AT&T micro SIM.
+To use elsewhere, you will need to buy a micro SIM from a local wireless carrier and swap out the AT&T SIM.
 Don’t lose it (they’re tiny) as you’ll need it when you get back to the US.
+Get the store to install it because sometimes they get the SIM size incorrect, selling you a Micro SIM when you need a Nano SIM.

-Verizon 3G iPad 2 is CDMA-only and does not work in Europe, but Verizon and Sprint iPads 3 and 4 support 3G GSM if you buy a SIM card.
+Verizon 3G iPad 2 is CDMA-only and does not work in Europe, but Verizon and Sprint iPads 3, 4, New iPad and iPad Air support 3G GSM if you buy a SIM card.

 Skype and other voice over the Internet options

-With smartphones becoming more powerful and now offering downloadable applications like Skype and Google Voice, it’s possible to get free calling if you are in a reasonably good WiFi hotspot (such as your hotel).
+With smartphones becoming more powerful and now offering apps like Skype and Google Voice, it’s possible to get free calling if you are in a reasonably good WiFi hotspot (such as your hotel).
 Call quality depends on the WiFi network performance and Internet connection congestion at your location.
 If it’s busy and everyone is Skyping, you’ll get poor quality.
-But when it works, it’s a great alternative.
+But when it works, it’s a great alternative and can offer better voice quality than a regular call.

 Handy tips for a phone-stress-free European trip